Long Beach Criminal Defense Attorney

 E. IF YOU NEED MORE INFORMATION ABOUT MEDICAL MARIJUANA OR HAVE BEEN CITED OR ARRESTED

 If you find yourself or a friend or loved one arrested for a marijuana or any offense, it is absolutely imperative that you invoke your right to remain silent and request an attorney before any questioning.
 Asserting your constitutional rights won't make you "look guilty," it will make you look smart.
 Asking for an attorney and remaining absolutely silent it is just the correct course of action after any arrest.
 The police can lie and use aggressive tactics to extract some sort of confession.
 However, the law requires that the police, DEA, or any other law enforcement agency must obey a request for counsel and cease all questioning thereafter.
-After an arrest for either a felony or misdemeanor marijuana offense, the arrestee must be brought to Court within 48 court hours of the arrest if he is in custody.
-Bail can usually be posted for a more immediate release.

-Long Beach Criminal Law Specialist Matthew G. Kaestner has over 23 years practicing criminal law.
+Long Beach Criminal Law Specialist Matthew G. Kaestner has over 30 years of experience practicing criminal law.
 He has handled virtually every type of criminal law case from narcotics offenses to murder, white collar offenses to domestic offenses.
-Mr. Kaestner is a Long Beach criminal defense attorney who has the experience to handle any type of criminal law case.,

-Call Long Beach Criminal Law specialist Matthew Kaestner directly at (562) 688-3445.
+Call Long Beach Criminal Law specialist Matthew Kaestner directly at (562) 437-0200.